matt-harvey/boilermatic/README.rst

 e.g. they are not valid C++ identifiers).

 By default, both a ".hpp" and a ".cpp" file will be generated.
-You can tell Boilermatic to produce only a header, by unchecking "Create source file?"
+You can tell Boilermatic to produce only a header, by unchecking **Create source file?**

 Directory
 .........